ozanMSFT/pytorch-wiki/Dispatcher---Structured-Kernels-Lab.md

 >>> str(prof.events())

-You should see that aten::add() no longer shows up in the profiler!
-The profiler is no longer aware of aten::add(), since the function bypasses the dispatcher.
-It also completely excludes the time spent running at::add() in the total time, since it’s not aware of the call.
+You should see that aten::mul() no longer shows up in the profiler!
+The profiler is no longer aware of aten::mul(), since the function bypasses the dispatcher.
+It also completely excludes the time spent running at::mul() in the total time, since it’s not aware of the call.

 ## Test B (Optional): instruction count measurements

-To see how much faster torch.add() is without the extra dispatcher overhead, we have some helpful tools for benchmarking code.
+To see how much faster torch.mul() is without the extra dispatcher overhead, we have some helpful tools for benchmarking code.

 If you’re interested, and for a great overview to benchmarking in PyTorch, see the guide here: https://pytorch.org/tutorials/recipes/recipes/timer_quick_start.html#instruction-counts-timer-collect-callgrind.
-Take a look at that guide, and create an instruction count benchmark for torch.add() before/after your change.
+Take a look at that guide, and create an instruction count benchmark for torch.mul() before/after your change.
 Note that running the benchmarks requires valgrind.

 You’ll see a very large speedup - that’s mostly because we’re measuring with very small tensors, so much of the time taken is from framework overhead - i.e. the (lack of) use of the dispatcher.